tnm/redweb/README.md

 Install and Configure
 ---------------------

-You'll need Bottle, Redis, and the Python wrapper for Redis.
+You'll need [Bottle](http://github.com/defnull/bottle "Bottle"), [Redis](http://code.google.com/p/redis/ "Redis"), and the [Python interface](http://github.com/andymccurdy/redis-py/ "Python Interface") for Redis.

 If you have those installed, start your Redis server.
 Then:

-python redbottle.py
+`python redbottle.py`

 and the application will start on localhost.
 Now build your application around it.